opensearch-project/documentation-website/_opensearch/rest-api/search.md

 suggest_size | Integer | How many suggestions to return.
 suggest_text | String | The source that suggestions should be based off of. terminate_after | Integer | The maximum number of documents OpenSearch should process before terminating the request.
-Default is 0. timeout | Time | How long the operation should wait from a response from active shards.
+Default is 0. timeout | Time | How long the operation should wait for a response from active shards.
 Default is `1m`. track_scores | Boolean | Whether to return document scores.
 Default is false. track_total_hits | Boolean or Integer | Whether to return how many documents matched the query. typed_keys | Boolean | Whether returned aggregations and suggested terms should include their types in the response.
 Default is true.